-By the way, the name of the Vennbahn is also borrowed from this region.
-For to the west of the line is the High Fagnes, one of the largest raised bogs in Europe.
+By the way, the name of the Vennbahn railway is also borrowed from this region.
+For to the west of the railway line is the High Fagnes (High Fen, ger: Hohes Venn), one of the largest raised bogs in Europe.
 For those interested in moors, there is a bicycle tour that opens up the moor well and includes Sourbrodt in the south and Eupen and Raeren.

-You will also get a few small impressions along the Vennbahn cycle route, as between Kalterherberg, Bostagne, Weywertz and Waimes moor areas are passed several times.
+You will also get a few small impressions along the Vennbahn green way cycle route, as between Kalterherberg, Bostagne, Weywertz and Waimes moor areas are passed several times.

 Turn off at Waimes to Malmedy and the southern Fagnes

 In Waimes you must be careful and read the signs well.
-There the track divides – another old railway line via Malmedy to Trois – Ponts was also converted to a bike track.
-The station is a kind of divider between the lines, as it was in the past.
+There the greenway track divides – another old railway line via Malmedy to Trois – Ponts was also converted to a bike track (RaVel L45 rail bike path).
+The old railway station is a kind of divider between the lines, as it was in the past.
 You can reach the actual town of Waimes via the Malmedy line.

 St. Vith and Reuland Castle – Farewell to Belgium

-Just after the St. Vith train station, you first go through the tunnel.
+Just after the St. Vith train station, you first go through the old railway tunnel.
 Then unfortunately first over some streets and side roads – the old railway line is already built over here, too.
-And then the Vennbahn, which hasn’t had much traffic since Monschau, gets really lonely.
+And then the Vennbahn cycle route, which hasn’t had much traffic since Monschau, gets really lonely.

 Actually, the Vennbahn cycle path is very well signposted.
-There is even every 500m a distance kilometre – sign with emergency call sign like on the motorway.
+There is even every 500m a distance kilometre – sign post with emergency call sign like on the motorway.
 South of St.Vith at Maspelt / Lommersweiler you have to be careful.
-Because there the cycle track leaves the railway line and makes a 180° turn onto the Ourtalstraße (Our – valley-street).
+Because there the Venn cycle track leaves the straight line and makes a 180° turn onto the Ourtalstraße (Our – valley-street).
 But your way could also go straight ahead.
-Because this is also the beginning of the Eifel-Ardennes cycle path (or the separation of the same from the Vennbahn?).
+Because this is also the beginning of the Eifel-Ardennes cycle path (or the separation of the same from the Vennbahn cycle route ?).
 If you pass under a motorway high bridge there, you are already wrong.

-Goedange – Tunnel – Right of way for bats
+Goedange railway Tunnel – Right of way for bats

 But you can drive up to just before the tunnel and look.
 In my opinion, this is especially worthwhile from the south – first around and then there.
 Because the southern tunnel exit runs out over a long brick-lined notch with an old retaining wall – a kind of old cellar corridor without a ceiling.
 And it is mossy and water drips and runs…

-At both entrances there are also information boards including webcam videos and an acoustic column … so it was definitely an interesting side trip.
+At both entrances there are also information boards about the bats including webcam videos and an acoustic column … so it was definitely an interesting side trip.

 Target achieved: Troisvierges (Ulflingen) in Luxembourg

-The track doesn’t really get on the train anymore… shortly before Troisvierges the branch of the Belgian railways already joins the track and that’s the end of cycling on the track.
-You have to go underneath, over the river and over the mountain – and then you see the station Troisvierges (Ulflingen) in the valley in front of you.
+The cycle track doesn’t really get on the train anymore… shortly before Troisvierges the branch of the Belgian railways already joins the line and that’s the end of cycling on the old railway track.
+You have to go underneath, over the river and over the mountain – and then you see the railway station Troisvierges (Ulflingen) in the valley in front of you.
 Then you can ride the train properly again.
 And the beautiful thing – in Luxembourg free of charge, wherever you want to go!
+Including free bycicle transport.
 For example to a subsequent stroll through the city of Luxembourg – City.

-… the weather at the Vennbahn – cycle path
+… the weather at the ravel Vennbahn cycle path

-shown here using the example of Waimes / Weismes in Belgium, which is located approximately in the middle of the Vennbahn cycle path:
+shown here using the weather of Waimes / Weismes in Belgium, which is located approximately in the middle of the Vennbahn bike path:

 Maybe you need sunglasses* ?

-You can reach the Vennbahn either by train or by long distance bus.
-With the Deutsche Bahn* (german railway) you can go to the main station Aachen or station Aachen Rote Erde.
+You can reach the ravel Vennbahn line either by train or by long distance bus.
+With the Deutsche Bahn* (german railway) you can go to Aachen main station or station Aachen Rote Erde.
 I used a „Quer durchs Land“-Ticket* („through the land“-ticket) to cross Germany, which is available as a group ticket for up to 5 people and is valid on all regional trains and regional express trains in Germany.
 In addition, you need a bicycle ticket, which is valid one day and currently costs 6,50€.
-In intercity (IC) and meanwhile also some ICE – trains the bicycle transport is limited also possible.
+In intercity (IC) and meanwhile also some intercity express (ICE) – trains the bicycle transport is limited also possible.
 But this is only possible with a reservation – when searching for a connection, please enter „bicycle transport“ as a condition.